Akki120781/A_STAR_BASED_SMART_ROUTE_NAVIGATOR/README.md

 A_STAR_BASED_SMART_ROUTE_NAVIGATOR
 Project Description: Smart Route Navigator

 The Smart Route Navigator is an intelligent and user-friendly route planning system designed to provide optimal navigation paths between cities, considering factors such as distance, traffic conditions, and road types.
-Built using C++, this project leverages graph algorithms, geospatial calculations, and user authentication to deliver a seamless experience for travelers.
+Built using java, this project leverages graph algorithms, geospatial calculations, and user authentication to deliver a seamless experience for travelers.

 Key Features:
 1. User Authentication: